-Customize the Background Color, Font, & Text Size in Safari Reader for iOS
+Customize the Background Color, Font, & Text Size in Safari Reader for iPhone or iPad

 Safari Reader is a nice feature of the Safari web browser for iOS and Mac OS X that allows users to simplify the look of a webpage or article to just focus on the text and image content.
 Now with the latest versions of iOS, you can customize the look of Safari Reader too, and choose a background color, a font, and even adjust the font size of onscreen text on any webpage on the iPhone, iPad, or iPod touch.
 This makes Reader particularly great for users who are reading text on webpages and find it too difficult to read, or perhaps they want to implement their own ‘night mode’ and reduce the bright white glare of the text background.

 How to Change Font, Font Size, & Background Color of Safari Reader View in iOS